 Unfortunately, we now live in an age where our lifestyles have become significantly sedentary, requiring us to control our calorie intake.

 This means that we must work out and also follow a strict diet plan if we hope to maintain a healthy lifestyle and a lean physique.
-These diet plans usually entail strict regimes which disallow followers from indulging in indulgences as they carry thousands of calories without much nutritional value.
+These diet plans usually entail strict regimes that discourage followers from indulging in indulgences as they carry thousands of calories without much nutritional value.

 However, we believe it is not necessary for diet plan followers to curtail their favorite treats altogether.
 In fact, there is a way that you can incorporate your high-calorie indulgences within your plan without significantly disrupting your calorie intake.

 Usually, dietitians call them cheat meals, however, we are going to shift away from that guilt-infusing name and suggest something that is more inviting of positive energy: we will call them treat meals!
 According to Martha McKittrick, when we call them cheat meals, we are basically saying that those foods are bad in themselves and consuming them is detrimental to our health, which is not true.

 McKittrick, who is a registered dietitian, believes that foods are not good or bad in themselves; rather the amount we consume determines what kind of impact they have on our health.
 For example, if you consume a little bit of cake, it will not have any detrimental impact on you, however, consuming the same in a large quantity can be very unhealthy.

 If you have to cheat on your diet in order to consume delicacies, then that means you are not satisfied with the way your diet has been planned, at least according to Mascha Davis who is also a registered dietitian.
 The first step is to accept that they are not bad for your health, and so calling them a treat or something similarly positive helps take away the guilt and also improves your satisfaction with your diet plan.